8501.0 - Retail Trade, Australia, Apr 2020

-COVID-19 did not impact data collection activities for the February 2020 reference month.
-Individual retail businesses reported a range of impacts attributed to COVID-19:
+COVID-19 saw a minor impact on data collection activities for the April 2020 reference month.
+Individual retail businesses reported a number of impacts attributed to COVID-19.
+A significant number of retail businesses did not trade at all in April, while others closed their physical stores and maintained trade online.

 SUSPENSION OF TREND SERIES